foreverstupid/Lang/doc/Lang.md

 # LANG

 **Lang** is a Turing-full script programming language.
 The main concept of the program in Lang is an *expresion* - the statement that returns some value.
-The Lang program itself is expression.
+The Lang program itself is an expression.

 ## BNF of Lang